Beachvillas at Ko Olina

 No analysis available

-Only 9 of 20 MLS records flag HOTWAT while 4 show WTRHTR (water heater) listed as a unit inclusion; public remarks do not mention 'hot water included'.
-Historical high-confidence data plus evidence of in-unit water heaters indicate hot water is not provided/included by the association.
+No agent remarks assert 'hot water included', and only 9 of 20 MLS records flag HOTWAT while 4 listings list WTRHTR (water heater) as a unit inclusion.
+The lack of public-remark confirmation plus presence of in-unit water heaters indicates hot water is not an HOA-included item.

 12 of 20 MLS records flag INTSER and multiple public remarks explicitly state 'WiFi' or 'internet' is included in association fees (several listings list 'cable, WiFi' among included items), indicating the association fee includes internet service.